Jason Trost: Career

 Trost reprised a cannibal version of his role as JTro in the 2013 film This is the End, although he had no lines in the film and was uncredited.
 Trost also played the role of Hamilton in the 2013 slasher film, Hatchet III.

 Trost starred in a trilogy of music videos by the thrash metal band Slayer, in support of their album Repentless, the first one being the title track.
 The video depicts Slayer playing in a prison yard in front of rioting inmates and prison guards who are wearing riot gear and carrying shields.
 Most of the video is shot from the inside of the prison, where Trost (who plays the role of a convict) releases an entire prison cell block in order to get revenge on an apparent rival inmate.
 The video sports a large cast of veteran horror film actors, such as Danny Trejo, Derek Mears, Tyler Mane, Tony Moran, Vernon Wells, and Sean Whalen.
 The video was released on September 11, 2015.
 The other two videos out in this trilogy are "You Against You" and "Pride in Prejudice".

 In 2022, the third sequel to The FP premiered at Nightmares Film Festival.
 Trost was given the festival's Esprit de Gore.

 Personal life

-Trost has his right eye covered in all of his movies and public appearances, often by wearing an eyepatch.
-He has stated that this is done out of necessity because he is blind in his right eye.
+Trost is blind in his right eye, and has it covered in all of his movies and public appearances, often by wearing an eyepatch.